SammyJay777/ECSE3038_Final-Project/README.md

 # Aim

-> The Riddler: If you *AIM* to give us a *SHOT*, we'll riddle you.
-What are we?

-> Batman: Is it... helicopter?

 The aim of this project is to have students understand the procedures and technologies that go into developing a full stack web application.
 Students should use knowledge gained from the past lectures and tutorials as well as researched information to develop a web app as defined in this document.

 # Overview